Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Portraits can be captured in any medium the artist seems fit for his masterpiece.

-2. Landscape Painting
+2. Landscape Paintings

 It can be safely said that this type took fame through the works of Van Gogh and his likes.